darren-reddick/tf-vault-kind-auth/README.md

     EOF
     ```

-## Testing Authentication by serviceaccount
+## :beginner: Testing Authentication by serviceaccount

 1. Read the **vault-auth** serviceaccount token and use it to authenticate to the vault server
     ```